DenseMTL: Cross-task Attention Mechanism for Dense Multi-task Learning

-Unsupervised domain adaptation is the line of research dealing with distribution shifts between the \textit{source} domain, in which we have labeled data, and the \textit{target} domain, in which only unlabeled data is available for training.
+Unsupervised domain adaptation (UDA) is the line of research dealing with distribution shifts between the \textit{source} domain, in which we have labeled data, and the \textit{target} domain, in which only unlabeled data is available for training.
 Here, we extend our experiments to the novel MTL Unsupervised Domain Adaptation setup (MTL-UDA) where the goal is to perform well \textit{in average} on all tasks in the target domain.
-We argue task exchange is beneficial for MTL-UDA since semantic- and geometry-related tasks exhibit different behaviors and sensitivities to the shift of domain, but were shown complementary in above experiments.
+We argue that task exchange is beneficial for MTL-UDA since semantic- and geometry-related tasks exhibit different behaviors and sensitivities to the shift of domain, and are shown to be complementary.

-We leverage typical synthetic to real scenarios, namely \sy$\mapsto$\cs{} and \vk$\mapsto$\cs{}, reporting results on the \SD{} multi-task setup.
-Typically, while semantic segmentation degrades due to the shifts in color and texture, depth estimation is more affected by change in the scene composition and the optics sensor.
+We leverage typical synthetic to real scenarios: \sy$\mapsto$\cs{} and \vk$\mapsto$\cs{}, reporting results on the \SD{} set.
+While semantic segmentation is degraded due to the shifts in colors, depth estimation is more affected by changes in scene composition and sensors.

 \paragr{Architecture adjustments.} We adopt a simple multi-task Domain Adaptation~(DA) solution based on output-level DA adversarial training~\cite{vu2019advent,vu2019dada,saha2021learning}.
-As output-level techniques do not alter the base MTL architecture, it allows direct understanding whether our MTL design is {favorable} or not for adaptation.
-In detail, for each task, a small discriminator network is jointly trained with the main MTL model, being two sides in an adversarial game.
+As output-level techniques do not alter the base MTL architecture, it allows direct understanding whether our MTL design is favorable or not for adaptation.
+For each task, a small discriminator network is jointly trained with the main MTL model, which act as two sides in an adversarial game.
 While discriminators try to tell from which domain the input data comes from, the MTL model tries to fool all discriminators by making outputs of source and target domain indistinguishable, which eventually helps align source/target.
-The complete DA architecture and training are detailed in~{\cref{supp:mtl_uda}}.
+The complete network and training are detailed in the supplementary materials.

-\paragr{Baselines adjustments.} We use the same baselines as in~\cref{sec:exp_mtl} and introduce patch discriminators to align the processed output prediction maps (see~\cref{supp:mtl_uda}).
-We use the {STL-UDA} models - consisting of a single task decoder and one output type - as baseline for measuring the delta metric.
-We train all methods on source and target in mix batches containing two instances from either domains.
+\paragr{Baselines adjustments.} We use the same baselines as in~\cref{sec:exp_mtl} and introduce patch discriminators to align the processed output prediction maps.
+We use the STL-UDA models - consisting of a single task decoder and one output type - as baseline for measuring the delta metric.
+We train all methods on source and target data in mix batches containing two instances from either domains.